 ‘Owning’ a name or a trade mark isn’t as straight-forward as buying a domain.
 Applying for a trade mark to protect your name sounds simple, but has someone got there first?
 And in what classes and which territories do you plan to use your brand?

 As trade marks are applied for country by country, this can be a complicated and expensive exercise if you operate globally and requires careful planning and prioritisation.
-Searches are often necessary prior to finalizing the choice of a new brand name or extending your brand into new markets.
+Searches are often necessary prior to finalising the choice of a new brand name or extending your brand into new markets.
 This is vital to ensuring you aren’t unwittingly infringing an existing trade mark.

 3. Engage a professional